SSWConsulting/SSW.Rules.Content/rules/brainstorming-presentations/rule.md

 `youtube: https://youtu.be/C6XdZgxy2K8`
 **Figure: SSW's Brainstorming PowerPoint Template (6 min)**

-In order to get through all the presentation in 1 day, allocate a strict schedule.
+In order to get through all the presentations in 1 day, allocate a strict schedule.

 E.g.: